Ecwid/ecwid-wordpress-plugin/readme.txt

 = How secure is this plugin?
 Is my store PCI DSS compliant? =

 Ecwid is PCI DSS Level 1 certified shopping cart plugin – the gold standard for e-commerce solutions worldwide.
-This means you won’t have any banking compliance issues when selling online with Ecwid.
-[More details](https://help.ecwid.com/customer/portal/articles/1085017-wordpress-downloadable#secureplugin).
+This helps your online store meet the security requirements of the bank you do business with.
+[More details](https://help.ecwid.com/customer/portal/articles/1085017-wordpress-downloadable#secureplugin)

  = How much does Ecwid cost? =